ramanurag29/MAC-UNIT/README.md

   <b>MAC Unit Architecture</b>
 </p>

-This project is carried out on two different platforms i.e Ubuntu OpenLane and Azure OpenLane in Powershell.

-Commands are almost similar to use but a core format to follow is provided below.

 Go to the OpenLane Folder and follow these commands.

 Step 1 : Create a directory : **mkdir MAC_unit**